Millions of Americans face below-zero temperatures as storms bring blast of Arctic air, snow and ice

 “In the 40 years I’ve been here, this is the worst I’ve seen,” he said.

-Bynum reported from Savannah, Georgia.
-Associated Press journalists Gillian Flaccus in Portland, Oregon; Nathan Ellgren in Des Moines, Iowa; Philip Marcelo in Long Island, New York; Nick Perry in Meredith, New Hampshire; and Julie Walker in New York contributed to this story.
+Weber reported from Los Angeles.
+Associated Press journalists Russ Bynum in Savannah, Georgia; Nathan Ellgren in Des Moines, Iowa; Philip Marcelo in Long Island, New York; Nick Perry in Meredith, New Hampshire; and Julie Walker in New York contributed to this story.